-We have audited the financial statements of Union Medical Benefits Society Limited (the Society), which comprise the statement of financial position as at 30 June 2017, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Union Medical Benefits Society Limited (the Society), on pages 12 to 28, which comprise the statement of financial position as at 30 June 2018, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Society as at 30 June 2017, and its financial performance and its cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") for Public Benefit Entities (PBE Standards)
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Society as at 30 June 2018, and its financial performance and its cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") for Public Benefit Entities (PBE Standards).